Ege-Okyay/opencv-game/README.md

 1. Run the hand tracking code:
 - Open a terminal and navigate to the directory where you cloned/downloaded this repository.
-- Run the following command to start the hand tracking code:
+- Run the following command to start the hand-tracking code:
   ```
   $ python hand_tracking.py
   ```
-- Keep this hand tracking code running in the background while playing the game.
+- Keep this hand-tracking code running in the background while playing the game.

 2. Run the game:
 - Open a new terminal and navigate to the directory where you cloned/downloaded this repository.